 The Performance Factor

-Providing optimal performance on data at a massive scale is one of the biggest challenges of big data analytics, whether its big data on cloud or on-premise.
+Providing optimal performance on data at a massive scale is one of the biggest challenges of data analytics at a massive scale .
 It requires real optimizations in multiple ways so that you can get consistent performance regardless of the number of dimensions, attributes, or the size of data.

-Kyvos helps you analyze big data on the cloud with sub-second response times.
-The core capability of the platform is to enable massively scalable cube building on the cloud.
-The multi-dimensional cubes that Kyvos builds can handle any size data.
+Kyvos helps you analyze large-scale data on the cloud with sub-second response times.
+The core capability of the platform is to enable massively scalable data modeling on the cloud.
+The multi-dimensional models that Kyvos builds can handle any size data.

 Conclusion

 An inflexible BI architecture that works the same way as on-premise slows down when the size of your data on the cloud increases, besides consuming too many resources.
-If you want to leverage the cloud for BI on big data on the cloud, you need a modern architecture with built-in elasticity that required on the cloud.
-Kyvos helps you build an elastic, high-performing environment for BI on big data on the cloud that delivers instant insights on data at massive scale.
+If you want to leverage the cloud for massive data, you need a modern architecture with built-in elasticity that required on the cloud.
+Kyvos helps you build an elastic, high-performing environment for enterprise-scale data.

 If you want to learn more about Kyvos, request a demo now.